-- 1. Create an audio recording of the following: - Key information provided by the household during the telephone interview - Signature statement that includes: - a.
-Rights and responsibilities - b.
-Attestation to the accuracy and completeness of information provided - c.
-Attestation to the identity of individual signing the application - d.
+- 1. Create an audio recording of the following: - a.
+Key information provided by the household during the telephone interview - b.
+Signature statement that includes: - i.
+Rights and responsibilities - ii.
+Attestation to the accuracy and completeness of information provided - iii.
+Attestation to the identity of individual signing the application - iv.
 Release of information - 2.
 Store the audio recording in the ECF. - 3.
 Send the applicant or member a written summary of the information provided during the interview.
 Include a cover letter that outlines the applicant or member's responsibility to review the information provided and notify the agency within 10 calendar days if any errors are noted. - 4.
 Store a copy of the written summary and cover letter in the ECF.